alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

     <li>BadBlood -  fills a Microsoft Active Directory Domain with a structure and thousands of objects: https://github.com/davidprowe/BadBlood</li>
     <li>PurpleCloud - Pentest Cyber Range for a small Active Directory Domain.
 Automated templates for building your own Pentest/Red Team/Cyber Range in the Azure cloud: https://github.com/iknowjason/PurpleCloud </li>
     <li>Azure purple team lab by BLackHills InfoSec:  https://www.blackhillsinfosec.com/how-to-applied-purple-teaming-lab-build-on-azure-with-terraform/ | https://github.com/DefensiveOrigins/APT-Lab-Terraform </li>
-    <li>ATTPwn - a computer security tool designed to emulate adversaries.
-The tool aims to bring emulation of a real threat into closer contact with implementations based on the techniques and tactics from the MITRE ATT&CK framework: https://github.com/ElevenPaths/ATTPwn</li>
     <li>Redcloud -  a powerful and user-friendly toolbox for deploying a fully featured Red Team Infrastructure using Docker: https://github.com/khast3x/Redcloud </li>
     <li>BlueCloud - Cyber Range deployment of HELK and Velociraptor!
 Automated terraform deployment of one system running HELK + Velociraptor server with one registered Windows endpoint in Azure or AWS: https://github.com/iknowjason/BlueCloud</li>
     <li>Sadcloud - a tool for spinning up insecure AWS infrastructure with Terraform: https://github.com/nccgroup/sadcloud</li>